ramsey/composer-install/CONTRIBUTING.md

 When done, `cd ../..` and run `composer test`.
 Your new test should run along with the other tests.

-CaptainHook will automatically run all tests before pushing to the remote repository.

 [github]: https://github.com/ramsey/composer-install
 [issues]: https://github.com/ramsey/composer-install/issues